PROLOGUS

 Irena noticed.
 “Shut up.”

-The world crawled along at such a mind-numbing pace that even dowdy mules pulling the occasional carrum seemed to zoom past like stealthy racing stallions.
+The world crawled along at such a mind-numbing pace that even dowdy mules pulling the occasional carrum seemed to zoom past like undercover racing stallions.
 Meeting other wretches on the road too poor to afford anything more than a sturdy pair of sandals was another rare treat.

 Looking away seemed suspicious, too.